bond_coeff N args

 Specify the bond force field coefficients for one or more bond types.
 The number and meaning of the coefficients depends on the bond style.
 Bond coefficients can also be set in the data file read by the read_data command or in a restart file.

 N can be specified in one of two ways.
-An explicit numeric value can be used, as in the 1st example above.
+An explicit numeric value can be used, as in the first example above.
 Or a wild-card asterisk can be used to set the coefficients for multiple bond types.
 This takes the form “*” or “*n” or “n*” or “m*n”.
 If N = the number of bond types, then an asterisk with no numeric values means all types from 1 to N. A leading asterisk means all types from 1 to n (inclusive).
 A trailing asterisk means all types from n to N (inclusive).
 A middle asterisk means all types from m to n (inclusive).

 Note that using a bond_coeff command can override a previous setting for the same bond type.
 For example, these commands set the coeffs for all bond types, then overwrite the coeffs for just bond type 2: